-53. Even though Mr. Warren was innocent, knowing that he risked significant time in prison if he went to trial and lost, Mr. Warren accepted a plea deal.
+51. Even though Mr. Almond was innocent, knowing that he risked significant time in prison if he went to trial and lost, Mr. Almond accepted a plea deal.
+Mr. Almond was sentenced to two years in prison.

 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.